fahimscirex/fahimscirex.github.io/content/post/linux/setup-cloudflare-warp.md

 You can install pre-compiled binary file from it's [releases](https://github.com/ViRb3/wgcf/releases) or you can install it from AUR if you're using Arch derivatives.

 ## Install binary package
 Download the package you need from release page.
-Then rename the file to `wgcf`, make it executable and copy it to `/bin` directory.
+Then rename the file `wgcf`, make it executable and copy it to `/bin` directory.

 ```Code
 chmod +x wgcf
 sudo cp wgcf /bin
 ```

-Or you can install it from AUR if you're using Arch
+Or you can install from AUR if you use Arch

 ```Code
 yay -S wgcf
 ```

-## Setup WGCF

-Now we will create a Warp account.
+Now we will create a Warp account

 ```Code
 wgcf register